ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) To make them more efficient
+A) To make them quieter

-B) To prevent people from getting their fingers stuck or hurt
+B) To make them more accurate

-C) To make them quieter
+C) To prevent people from getting their fingers stuck or hurt

-D) To make them more accurate
+D) To make them more efficient

 ---

-To prevent people from getting their fingers stuck or hurt
+C) To prevent people from getting their fingers stuck or hurt

 ///